angeris/vanilla-fullpage-typst/example/example.typ

 blockchain, once it has been modified by the transactions of a block, is still a valid end state.

-#paragraph[Designs] In early blockchain designs, verifying the state transition
+#paragraph[Designs.]
+In early blockchain designs, verifying the state transition
 function required down- loading all transaction data for each block and verifying the predicates for all downloaded blocks.
 As blockchains scale to support more concurrent users, and therefore bigger blocks